yduf/yduf.github.io/_posts/2017-06-03-History-of-build-system.md

 Done at a time were library or module were much less in <nombreu> than now.
-Use of shell one line for building recipes give some flexibility, but does not scale well to when operation becames more complex.
+Use of shell one line for building recipes give some flexibility, but does not scale well to when operation becames more complex (this was latter adressed by tool like CMake)

 Recursive build description for package of package, was an issue.